cktang88/kwuang.me/posts/firstpost.md

 [Prisma 2.0](https://www.prisma.io/) was released in Jan 21, 2020, after a rename: Photon.js became Prisma Client, and Lift became Prisma Migrate.

 Even Amazon has jumped in with [AWS Appsync](https://aws.amazon.com/appsync/) in November 2017, offering real-time data sync between web and mobile applications, as a fully-managed hosted GraphQL solution.

+[Apollo-boost](https://www.npmjs.com/package/apollo-boost) which advertises to be _"The fastest, easiest way to get started with Apollo Client!"_  contains `react-apollo`, `apollo-client`, `apollo-link`, the in-memory cache, and more, is a fast way to get started with Apollo-client.

+## Present day news

+Apollo-client is now on [v3.0](https://github.com/apollographql/apollo-client/releases/tag/v3.0.0) which focused the library on caching.

 [Nexus](https://nexus.js.org/) was originally created by [Tim Griesser](https://github.com/tgriesser).
 On February 5, 2020, the original nexus [transitioned](https://github.com/graphql-nexus/schema/issues/373) to becoming `@nexus/schema`.
 And the Nexus package itself became a framework on top of `@nexus/schema` and moved to a new site, https://nexusjs.org/.
 This aligned with a new line of thinking around how to best develop GraphQL software, a shift from [schema-first](https://blog.logrocket.com/code-first-vs-schema-first-development-graphql/) to [code-first](https://www.prisma.io/blog/introducing-graphql-nexus-code-first-graphql-server-development-ll6s1yy5cxl5/).

-Apollo-client is now on [v3.0](https://github.com/apollographql/apollo-client/releases/tag/v3.0.0) which focused the library on caching.

-[Apollo-boost](https://www.npmjs.com/package/apollo-boost) which advertises to be _"The fastest, easiest way to get started with Apollo Client!"_  contains `react-apollo`, `apollo-client`, `apollo-link`, the in-memory cache, and more, is a fast way to get started with Apollo-client.

 [Apollo-explorer](https://www.apollographql.com/blog/introducing-the-apollo-explorer/) was introduced on June 30, 2020.
 Apollo-explorer was [renamed](https://www.apollographql.com/blog/graph-manager-is-now-studio/) from Apollo Graph Manager, which was introduced last year.

+## Alternative frameworks

 On the other hand, there are software that seek to be a batteries-included GraphQL API layer over an existing database, with little or no configuration or coding involved, such as [Hasura](https://hasura.io/) and [Postgraphile](https://www.graphile.org/postgraphile/), both of which are open-source.

 [Blitz.js](https://github.com/blitz-js/blitz) aims to entirely remove the concept of an API, enabled by full server-side rendering and templating with Next.js.

 [Redwood.js](https://redwoodjs.com/) aims to be a fully serverless platform.

+## The future looks bright

 GraphQL tooling is still in its youth, and the future looks pretty exciting.